-overdone, overplayed and, we, frankly, are over it.
+I have reluctantly included Mariah Carey's ubiquitous Christmas confection as it continues to have a loyal following.
+But, we put it at #10 for a reason: it is overdone, overplayed and, we, frankly, are over it.
 We know we are not alone as a recent video piece on The Onion featured the following headline, "Brief Reprieve From Mariah Carey's Christmas Song Comes To Resounding End."

 #9 TLC's "Sleigh Ride"